groovy-sky/backstage-bootstrap/README.md

 - TechDocs local generation support (Python, pip, mkdocs-techdocs-core)
 - Production-optimized Yarn workspace installation
 - Runs as non-root user (`node`)

+Set the `APP_DIR` build argument (defaults to `backstage-app`) to point at your Backstage application relative to the build context.
+This allows you to run `docker build` from the repository root without copying files manually.

 ### Azure Resources